 TunnelBear isn’t quite at the elite heights of ExpressVPN or NordVPN.
 The focus (apart from cute bears) is on simplicity and ease-of-use.
 This is undoubtedly true, but it also translates to the features, with servers in only 23 countries.
 You won’t get a no-logging guarantee either as the provider is Canada-based.
 The basics are done well though, with good speeds and apps for multiple platforms.

 TunnelBear is more affordable than the previous two options at $9.99 per month.
-Sign up for two years and you’ll effectively save 58% by paying the equivalent of just $4.17 per month.
+But sign up for two years and you’ll effectively save 58% by paying the equivalent of just $4.17 per month.

 Some of the Android Authority team have Surfshark as their go-to VPN, citing the combination of performance and affordability.
 You do indeed get a lot of bang for your buck, and unlike most providers, Surfshark lets you use unlimited devices on your subscription.
 A host of features includes 15 Netflix libraries, a no-logging policy, and a kill-switch.
 Over 63 countries host more than 1,700 servers.

 At $12.95 per month, Surfshark doesn’t sound like an affordable option, but most people take advantage of longer subscriptions.
-Sign up for two years, and your plan works out to a mere $1.99 per month.
+Right now, the 24-month is available for a one-off fee of $59.76, working out to a mere $2.49 per month, and you’ll get another three months thrown in for free.
 It’s superb value and refundable within the first 30 days if you’re not happy.

-IPVanish doesn’t stand out, but it’s a solid choice.
+IPVanish doesn’t stand out among the VPN deals, but it’s a solid choice.
 Good speeds, over 1,400 servers in more than 75 locations, and unlimited bandwidth all add to the package.

 Read more: IPVanish review

-CyberGhost offers a solid all-round package, which explains it’s customer base of over 10 million users.
+CyberGhost offers a solid all-around package, which explains its customer base of over 10 million users.
 The Romanian-based provider offers a no-logging policy, dedicated servers for streaming services such as Netflix, and over 6,300 VPN servers located in 90 countries.

 CyberGhost is confident you’ll be satisfied.
 It’s 45-day money-back guarantee is more generous than most of the providers, but ensure you check the small print — some of these guarantees are invalidated if you go over a data limit.
 CyberGhost even gives you 24 hours for free.

-$12.99 is the month by month price, but the 18-month subscription is a bargain at $2.75 per month.
-If you don’t want to commit that far ahead, the one-year plan work’s out to $5.99 per month.
+$12.99 is the month by month price, but the three-year subscription is a bargain at $2.25 per month, plus you get three months extra for free.
+If you don’t want to commit that far ahead, the one-year plan work’s out to $3.99 per month.

 Read more: CyberGhost review